Curriculum Development and Training

-The Hearth develops and implements world-class professional development programmes, which are rooted in scientifically-based best practices that result in high quality teaching and learning.
-The programmes are responsive to regional and cultural contexts, conditions and resources.
-Further, the Hearth develops course materials, curricula, and academic structures for schools and universities.
+The Hearth develops course materials, curricula, and academic structures for schools and universities, using in-house instructional design skills along with the domain knowledge of our senior advisors.
+We also design and deliver world-class professional development programmes, which are rooted in scientifically-based best practices that result in high-quality teaching and learning.
+Our curriculum and training programmes are responsive to regional and cultural contexts, conditions and resources.

-The Hearth also designs customised assessment systems that accurately measure student achievement against specific academic goals, including isolating areas of strengths and weaknesses at the student, school, regional, and system level.
+We also design customised assessment systems that accurately measure student achievement against specific academic goals, including isolating areas of strengths and weaknesses at the student, school, regional, and system level.

-The Hearth’s Pre-Primary curriculum is contemporary, progressive and thoroughly researched.
-The curriculum brings together expert knowledge, flexible worksheets, innovative and detailed lesson plans, planning tools, thorough guidelines for classroom design and management, and relevant contemporary contextualisation for schools that seek to give their young children a strong start.
-With this curriculum, pre-primary teachers have access to all the information they need, as well as a wealth of ideas and detailed instructions for creating and finding more resources.
+Our school curriculum solutions are contemporary, progressive and thoroughly researched.
+These curriculums bring together expert knowledge, flexible worksheets, innovative and detailed lesson plans, planning tools, thorough guidelines for classroom design and management, and relevant contemporary contextualisation for schools that seek to give their students a strong start.
+With these curriculums, teachers have access to all the information they need, as well as a wealth of ideas and detailed instructions for creating and finding more resources.

-- Design and develop bespoke university programmes, such as an integrated Liberal Arts undergraduate qualification.
+We have assisted universities in designing and developing bespoke programmes, such as an integrated Liberal Arts undergraduate qualification.

 The Hearth researches the specific needs of institutions or a region for a targeted group of teachers and academic disciplines through needs assessments and relevant academic reviews.
 This needs analysis is based on standards for the teaching profession, be at schools or universities.
 We then design and deliver professional development and training programmes either through in-house programme leaders, external experts, or through national and international partners.